 Businesses that embrace 3D printing and it’s tangible productivity gains are likely to gain an advantage over their competitors.
 With additive manufacturing, they are able to produce faster and so reduce lead times across their business.

-Dramatic improvements are common with some organisations reporting bein able to make parts within hours or days instead of weeks.
-Service bureaus allow for faster responsiveness as well, helping businesses to react effectively and rapidly to unique challenges.
+Dramatic improvements are common with some organisations reporting being able to make parts within hours or days instead of weeks.
+Service bureaus allow for faster responsiveness, helping businesses to react effectively and rapidly to unique challenges.